theaquamarine/windows-powershell-docs/docset/windows/failoverclusters/block-clusteraccess.md

 ## DESCRIPTION
 The **Block-ClusterAccess** cmdlet prevents the specified user or users from accessing a failover cluster.
-If you do not want to completely block access and instead want to limit a user to using Windows PowerShell® to view cluster settings (not change settings), then use the **Grant-ClusterAccess** cmdlet with the **Readonly** parameter.
+If you do not want to completely block access and instead want to limit a user to using Windows PowerShell?? to view cluster settings (not change settings), then use the **Grant-ClusterAccess** cmdlet with the **Readonly** parameter.

 ## EXAMPLES